prorev/prorev.github.io/_posts/2021-10-29-list-of-all-html-tags.md

 In total 109 tags.

-If you would like to practice to memo HTML tags take this [quiz](https://programming-review.com/html5quiz/).
+If you would like to practice memorizing HTML tags take [HTML5 Quiz](https://programming-review.com/html5quiz/).